 Also known as a motocross jacket, the moto jacket is a less edgy version of the motorcycle jacket.
-Whereas the motorcycle jacket may have several small pockets, zippers, snaps and other embellishments, the moto is a sleeker version.
+Whereas the motorcycle jacket may have several small pockets, zippers, snaps, and other embellishments, the moto is a sleeker version.
 It is more fitted than its bulkier cousin, making for a smooth look that goes great with jeggings and riding boots that match the color of the leather.

 Moto jackets can be any color leather, but if you see them in an unnatural color, be careful that they aren’t actually “pleather” or some other leather imitator.

 When trying to decide which type of leather jacket is right for you, first think about the outfits you typically wear.
-Is your style more athleisure, casual, professional, or somewhere in-between?
+Is your style more athleisure, casual, professional, or somewhere in between?
 If a typical outfit for you is women’s workout leggings and other athletic apparel with sneakers, you might opt to wear a leather jacket for a night out.
-In contrast, if you tend to wear business casual attire, something like a leather moto jacket would look great with a basic dress, skirt or jeggings with ankle boots.
+In contrast, if you tend to wear business casual attire, something like a leather moto jacket would look great with a basic dress, skirt, or jeggings with ankle boots.

 You’ll also want to consider the material.
-Calfskin and lambskin are softer, but they aren’t as sturdy as a cowhide leather jacket.
+Calfskin and lambskin are softer, but they aren’t as sturdy as a cowhide leather jackets.
 Lastly, think about the fit.
-If it fits snug but doesn't enough movability, it probably doesn’t fit as it should.
+If it fits snugly but doesn't enough movability, it probably doesn’t fit as it should.
 That’s not to say it should be too tight, though.
 There should be enough room to move comfortably and account for whatever type of top you’re most likely to wear under it.